The Phantom is Australia's best selling comic. The Australian Phantom comic is the world's longest unbroken run of Phantom comics beginning in 1948.

 I ended up sitting in front of a Phantom poker machine.

 The biggest spruick on the machine face is the bonus free spins feature.
 This feature is won when 6 skull ring symbols appear.
-A Gambling Research Australia report found that the free spins feature was a principal cause in gamblers exceeding self set expenditure limits.
-If you have a look at the web page, click on "Major Findings" to download the report summary.
-There you will find this statement:
+A Gambling Research Australia report found that the free spins feature was a principal cause in gamblers exceeding self set expenditure limits (see page 181).
+You will find this statement:

 This research is completely in line with the views of Scott Eagar who got a lot of national publicity by stating that